briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 ## 124.38   Refund applications

-1. _(A)_ An application to refund to a taxpayer the amount of taxes paid on any illegal, erroneous, or excessive payment of tax under sections 124.27 to 124.41 of the Codified Ordinances, including assessments, shall be filed with the Tax Commissioner within three (3) years after the date of the illegal, erroneous, or excessive payment of the tax, or within any additional period allowed by division (A) of section 124.37 of the Codified Ordinances.
+1. _(A)_ An application to refund to a taxpayer the amount of taxes paid on any illegal, erroneous, or excessive payment of tax under [sections 124.27][CFCO 124.27] to [124.41][CFCO 124.41] of the Codified Ordinances, including assessments, shall be filed with the Tax Commissioner within three (3) years after the date of the illegal, erroneous, or excessive payment of the tax, or within any additional period allowed by division (A) of section 124.37 of the Codified Ordinances.
 The application shall be filed in the form prescribed by the Tax Commissioner.

 2. _(B)_